Ms. Judy Gulledge, Academy for Discovery at Lakewood IB MYP Coordinator

 In order to be a fully authorized IB school, ADL developed four policies in the following areas:

-Academic Honesty, Assessment, Language and Special Education Needs.
+Academic Integrity, Assessment, Language and Inclusion.
 These policies were reviewed by stakeholder committees and help adjust or enhance the IB program for students.
 The policies are available via by selecting the links below:

 An Assessment Policy is one of the requirements for authorization.
 ADL’s plans for assessment, both formative and summative, focus on documenting student progress and providing feedback to learners and parents which clearly describes how progress can be improved even before a grade is final.
 Four criterion-related rubrics for each MYP subject group will be used.
 Synergy categories will be different.
 Grading is a sum of each of the 4 criterion areas.
 The highest consistent scores a student achieves over time in each of the four summative categories will be combined for a final score which is translated into a letter grade.
 Formative assessments will be scored and reported too, to inform students and parents, but as practice are not part of a final grade.